-Agricultural and livestock development in the area consists mostly of cropland, pastureland, and grazing lands.
+- Agriculture and livestock operations: Agricultural and livestock development in the area consists mostly of cropland, pastureland, and grazing lands.
 Historical and ongoing agricultural and livestock development would alter habitat within the analysis area; however, impacts would be consistent with current practices.
-The proposed action does not include any additional agricultural or livestock production; therefore, the project does not contribute to cumulative impacts associated with agricultural or livestock production.
-Road and associated right-of-way construction activities have historically resulted in habitat loss or fragmentation within the analysis area due to land disturbances.
+The proposed action does not include any additional agricultural or livestock production; therefore, the project does not contribute to cumulative impacts associated with agricultural or livestock production. - Road and associated right-of-way construction: These activities have historically resulted in habitat loss or fragmentation within the analysis area due to land disturbances.
 These activities would continue under the proposed action, which would contribute to habitat losses and displacement impacts from past and future land disturbance associated with construction of infrastructure.
-The proposed action does not propose any additional construction disturbance; therefore, the project does not contribute to cumulative impacts associated with road or right-of-way construction.
-Federal land managers have jurisdiction over national parks, wilderness areas, and national forests.
+The proposed action does not propose any additional construction disturbance; therefore, the project does not contribute to cumulative impacts associated with road or right-of-way construction. - National park, wilderness, and national forest area designations: Federal land managers have jurisdiction over national parks, wilderness areas, and national forests.
 These areas are protected from certain activities that could impact terrestrial, avian, and aquatic life and habitats in the affected areas.

-Wildland and prescribed fires directly influence elk forage in various ways.
+The proposed action does not propose specific major changes to public land management or designations.
+Therefore, the project does not contribute to cumulative impacts associated with National park, wilderness, and national forest area designations. - Wildland and prescribed fires directly influence elk forage in various ways.
 Forbs, grasses, and other undergrowth may respond quickly and immediately thrive in post-fire conditions (Houston, 1973; Turner et al., 1999; Wamboldt et al., 2001).
 Maturing trees and other undergrowth may later shade out these plants.
 Also, root crops can either be negatively or positively influenced by fire; a handful of variables define this.
 Ungulate distribution in the spring can also be altered following fire events.
 Elk evolved with wildfire, have the ability to move large distances in response to altered habitat, and are opportunistic foragers.
 The proposed action does not propose any addition or decrease of wildland or prescribed fire; therefore, the project does not contribute to cumulative impacts associated with wildland or prescribed fire.
-Under the proposed action, cumulative impacts on terrestrial, avian, and aquatic life and habitats would not be limited to elk core habitats.
-While FWP would continue to recommend similar public land management, the federal land management commitments are less formalized in those areas, but at large scales would likely look like current management.
-FWP would work with federal land management entities via MEPA and the National Environmental Policy Act (NEPA) planning processes, e.g., USFS forest plan revisions and BLM resource management plans, when recommending conservation action.
-FWP work with private landowners in consideration of additional or new conservation measures on private land if landowner led (e.g., migration corridors).
-All lands projects between FWP and private landowners go through rigorous review and approval processes.